The Bitwarden Blog

-One of the most requested features since bitwarden came into existence is the ability to securely share passwords.
+The ability to securely share passwords was one of the most requested features since Bitwarden came into existence.
 Password sharing has many applications.
 To the personal user, you may want to do things like share a Netflix password with the entire family, or share your Amazon login with your spouse.
+You can use Bitwarden to share passwords with your family.
 If you are a company or some other type of organization, you may have hundreds of logins that need to be securely shared with users across teams and departments, each in their own unique way.
 Traditional methods of sharing passwords usually lead to bad password practices and quickly become a headache to manage.

-To share passwords in bitwarden, you first need to create an organization.
-An organization is simply just an entity that relates users together that want to share logins.
-An organization could be a family, team, company, or any other type of group that desires to share logins in bitwarden.
+To share passwords with users in Bitwarden, you first need to create an organization.
+An organization is simply an entity that relates users together that want to share logins with another user.
+An organization could be a family, team, company, or any other type of group that desires to share logins in Bitwarden.

 Collections allow you to group related logins within your organization that your wish to share.
 A simple personal organization for a family may only want to have one or two collections (ex.
 Parents and Kids), while a larger organization like a company may have many collections (ex. each department such as Sales, IT, Developers, Dev Ops, etc).

 When you add a new user to your organization (see below), you can associate that user to one or more collections within your organization.
 Once the user has access to your organization, any logins that are placed into that user's associated collections will be available in their vault.
 When associating a user to a particular collection, you can also decide whether or not that user has write access to logins contained within it.
 Selecting the Read Only option will ensure that the user cannot edit any logins within that particular collection (they can just view and use them).